Eastern Saline Wetlands

 Visit the Wetlands

-Come out and visit the saline wetlands.
-Fall and winter are great times to view birds and other wildlife.
-During these colder months the best time to visit is in the late morning or early afternoon while temperatures are mild.
+The saline wetlands are great areas to view birds and other wildlife.
+During the colder months the best time to visit is in the late morning or early afternoon while temperatures are mild.
 Look for animal tracks and signs of feeding.
 As a reminder, snow removal is limited in the saline wetland nature areas.

 Come out and visit the Saline Wetland Areas